thebadcoder96/DataEngineering/1_week/1_Docker_SQL/readme.md

     --tb=yellow_taxi_data \
     --url=${URL} \
 ```
-Note: The parameters after the docker image name are the arguements for the python file and the parameters before are the parameters for the docker image to run.
+Note: The parameters after the docker image name are the arguments for the python file and the parameters before are the parameters for the docker image to run.